Walter Clopton Wingfield: Family and early life

 Wingfield was born on 16 October 1833 in Ruabon, Denbighshire, Wales, the son of Clopton Lewis Wingfield, major in the 66th Foot Regiment, and Jane Eliza, daughter of Sir John Mitchell KCB.
+He grew up at Preston Montford in Shropshire, where his parents moved.
 His mother died in 1836 after the birth of her second child and his father died in 1846 of a bowel obstruction.
-Walter was brought up by his uncle and great uncle.
+Walter was subsequently brought up by his uncle and great uncle.
 He was educated at Rossall School, and in 1851 entered the Royal Military College, Sandhurst, on the second attempt through the influence of his great uncle who was a colonel.
 He was commissioned a Cornet in the 1st Dragoon Guards and served in India.
 In 1858 Wingfield became a captain and in 1860 he took part in the campaign in China and was present at the capture of Peking.
 He returned to England in 1861 and retired from the Dragoon Guards a year later.

 During the decade he was based at his family estate, Rhysnant, Four Crosses, in Montgomeryshire, Wales, before moving into London in 1867.
 He was a Justice of the Peace (JP) for the county and served in the Montgomeryshire Yeomanry, joining as Lieutenant in 1864, appointed adjutant of the regiment in 1868, and promoted Major in 1874.

 In 1870 he was appointed to the Honourable Corps of Gentlemen at Arms, giving him some employment at the courts of Queen Victoria and her son Edward VII.
 He was invested by King Edward VII as a Member (fourth class) of the Royal Victorian Order (MVO) on 11 August 1902.
 He retired from the Corps in 1909.

 Lawn tennis

 In the late 1860s Wingfield was one of the persons experimenting with a lawn version of tennis.
 Vulcanised bouncing rubber balls offered an opportunity to develop from the indoor game of real tennis and there were many who had the leisure time to pursue the sport and who owned croquet lawns that could be adapted for it.
 The precise date that Wingfield brought it to the public is uncertain.
 Lord Lansdowne claimed that in 1869 Major Wingfield gave a demonstration of the game to him in the garden of his Berkeley Square house, although in that year Wingfield was not a major.
 Another attribution was to a party held at Nantclwyd Hall in Denbighshire, Wales, although that party actually took place in December.
 Nor was Wingfield the only exponent.
-At the same time, Harry Gem and Augurio Perera were demonstrating their game of Pelota in Leamington Spa.
+At the same time, and in fact a little earlier, Harry Gem and Augurio Perera were demonstrating their game of Pelota in Leamington Spa, 20 miles outside of Birmingham.